103rd Precinct blood drive

 The New York Blood Center recommends that donors increase their fluid intake the day before donating and to eat salty snacks the evening before.

 Donors should get a good night’s sleep and have a well-balanced breakfast the morning in which they donate.
-They also should drink water right before donating.
+The also should drink water right before donating.

-Anyone with questions concerning their medical eligibility to donate or other issues can call the NYBC at 1 (800) 688-0900or visit mybloodcenter.org.
+Anyone with questions concerning their medical eligibility to donate can call 1 (800) 688-0900 for additional information.

 QueensChronicle.com